 The developments, which cover an area larger than three Olympic Parks, will deliver 84,000 jobs, contribute £4.8bn a year to the East Midlands’ economy and create green spaces centred around Toton and Chilwell, Ratcliffe on Soar power station and East Midlands Airport.

 - A ‘Garden of Innovation’ in Toton and Chetwynd in Nottinghamshire - a new sustainable community, providing homes, jobs and a National Skills Academy.
-The hub will also unlock vital new transport capacity created by HS2, which will drive better connections across the region.

 - Ratcliffe-on-Soar power station would be transformed into an international centre for the development of zero carbon technology.
 The project has the backing of all the regions’ universities and the capacity to create up to 20,000 jobs.

 - The creation of the UK’s first inland freeport at East Midlands Airport.
 Freeports are a special kind of port where normal tax and customs rules do not apply.
 This unique freeport, at the heart of the UK with unrivalled rail connectivity to all UK ports, would bring significant investment to develop and drive innovation, alternative energy sources and green technologies, creating new jobs in engineering and carbon zero technologies.

 Broxtowe Borough Council is a key partner of the East Midlands Development Corporation, alongside other district, borough and county councils.
 We are helping fund the development of these life-changing plans to ensure it receives the £235m Government funding it needs to transform our borough for the future.

 The three huge projects we are planning will have a positive and wide-reaching impact on all our people, our places and our planet, with the long-lasting transformational impact that’s been seen in other parts of the country, like the Olympic Park in London and the Salford Quays development in the North West, which have truly transformed their boroughs and cities.